Madjura/klang-thesis/README.md

 ### List of schools / consulting providers

 The list of schools / consulting providers used for this thesis can be found in the file `RELEVANT.txt`.

+### Documentation

+The documentation can be found here: https://madjura.github.io/klang-thesis/